The Arete School Web-a-thon

 The Fundamentals of Athletic Mastery — Video

 Everyone wants to know what it is that makes accomplished people successful.
 Here are four accomplished sports personalities with their responses.
-Guests include Jennifer Azzi, former Stanford University, Olympic, and WNBA basketball great, and current head coach of the University of San Francisco’s women’s basketball team; John Doyle, general manager of the San Jose Earthquakes soccer team, a former member of the U.S. National Soccer Team, and a former professional soccer player in America and Europe; Brad Gilbert, top-10 ranked pro tennis great, tennis coach, and television commentator, and an ASI Cabinet member; and Tony La Russa, Major-League Baseball Hall-of-Fame manager for the Chicago White Sox, Oakland Athletics, and St. Louis Cardinals.
+Guests include Jennifer Azzi, former Stanford University, Olympic, and WNBA basketball great, and current head coach of the University of San Francisco’s women’s basketball team; John Doyle, general manager of the San Jose Earthquakes soccer team, a former member of the U.S. National Soccer Team, and a former professional soccer player in America and Europe; Brad Gilbert, top-10 ranked pro tennis great, tennis coach, and television commentator; and Tony La Russa, Major-League Baseball Hall-of-Fame manager for the Chicago White Sox, Oakland Athletics, and St. Louis Cardinals.

 The Fundamentals of Athletic Mastery Are Everywhere on Earth and in the Cosmos — Video

 Leonardo da Vinci believed the workings of the human body to be an analogy for the workings of the universe.
 In fact, the principles and practices that operate in sport are the same as those in the sciences and arts.
-Guests include Jennifer Azzi, former Stanford University, Olympic, and WNBA basketball great, and current head coach of the University of San Francisco’s women’s basketball team; astrophysicist and astronomy Professor Alex Filippenko of the University of California, Berkeley; Brad Gilbert, top-10 ranked pro tennis great, tennis coach, and television commentator, and an ASI Cabinet member; and Brian Storts, a curator and lecturer at the San Francisco Art Institute.
+Guests include Jennifer Azzi, former Stanford University, Olympic, and WNBA basketball great, and current head coach of the University of San Francisco’s women’s basketball team; astrophysicist and astronomy Professor Alex Filippenko of the University of California, Berkeley; Brad Gilbert, top-10 ranked pro tennis great, tennis coach, and television commentator; and Brian Storts, a curator and lecturer at the San Francisco Art Institute.

 A Controversial Unwritten Rule in Baseball — Video